n76/OSM_OC_Buildings/README.md

 ./chunkIt
 ```

-This results in 4,440 OSM OSM formatted chunk files.
+This results in potentially 4,440 OSM OSM formatted chunk files.

-Since the county is not rectangular, a significant number of the extracted chunks are empty and are discarded after the script completes.
-This leaves (1,761) chunks to be imported.
+Since the county is not rectangular, a significant number of the extracted chunks are empty so only 1,761 chunks need to be imported.

 ## Importing a Chunk